-[100.
-Deleted: No. 78 of 1995 s.
-44.]

 101. Justices may set aside licence suspension order made under Part 3

 (1) A person in respect of whom a licence suspension order has been made under Part 3 (the applicant) may apply to the Magistrates Court for an order cancelling the licence suspension order.